NICHD-BSPC/intro-rnaseq-hpc/README.md

 ### Description

-This repository has teaching materials for 9-week Introduction to RNA-sequencing data analysis workshop held at NICHD in 2025.
+This repository has teaching materials for the first four weeks of a 9-week Introduction to RNA-sequencing data analysis workshop held at NICHD in 2025.
 This workshop focuses on teaching basic computational skills to enable the effective use of an high-performance computing environment to implement an RNA-seq data analysis workflow.
 It includes an introduction to shell (bash) and shell scripting, running the RNA-seq workflow from FASTQ files to count data and covers best practice guidelines for RNA-seq experimental design and data organization/management.

 ### Learning Objectives